 Choosing the right person to bring with you to the doctor is just as important.
 You may want to avoid bringing someone who you know interrupts, or speaks over people when they talk.
 Instead, choose someone who understands their role in being there and is willing and able to fulfill that role.

 Additionally, if you have to receive any treatment at your doctor’s appointment, it would be a great idea to bring someone with you.
 After certain treatments you may be unable to drive yourself home.
 A family member, caregiver or trusted friend would be able to get you to and from appointments.
-Some primary care facilities, like Iora, provide transportation for their patients.
+Some primary care facilities provide transportation for their patients.

 The Appointment is Over, Now What?